veliovgroup/mail-time/README.md

 transports[0].options = directTransportOpts;

 ////////////////////////
-// For more transport example see sections above and read nodemailer's docs
+// For more transports example see sections above and read nodemailer's docs
 ////////////////////////

 const mailQueue = new MailTime({